autowarefoundation/scenario-simulator-failure-evaluation-tool/README.md

 ~~~

 ### Usage
-- From command line, go to the directory of the `scenario-simulator-failure-evaluation-tool`
+- After cloning this repository, in a command line terminal go to the directory of the `scenario-simulator-failure-evaluation-tool`
 - Make sure that the `evaluate_failure_tool.py` has the permission to be executed as a program.
 - If you have set the arguments using code change in class constructor :